charlesrroberts/Free-Music-Archive-Analysis/index.md

 ![Image](docs/assets/fma/Dashboard 4.png)

-The above bar chart shows the types of albums ranked by the number of album listens.
-The chart shows that the album type Album is quite predominant with the most album listens over the other types.
+The above bar chart shows the types of albums ranked by the count of album listens.
+The chart shows that the album type _Album_ is quite predominant with the most album listens over the other types.

 For my research question, I want to know the most popular album on the FMA.
 For my analysis, I compared the album listens count for all the albums on the FMA.